Skip to main contentArrow Right

 Fig: Prioritize unified login across web and mobile

 From resetting a password to registering a new device or managing account preferences, patients and partners should be able to manage their identities without relying on support.
-Embeddable UI components help healthcare organizations deliver a consistent, secure experience across every touchpoint.
+Embeddable UI components help healthcare organizations deliver a consistent, secure UX across every touchpoint—and across the user lifecycle, including on- and off-boarding.

 Healthcare IAM that’s effective and simple

-In healthcare, where patient trust, regulatory compliance, and seamless access are all mission-critical, a modern IAM approach is no longer optional; it’s foundational.
-Protecting sensitive health data while enabling secure collaboration across patients, providers, and partners requires authentication and authorization flows that are both airtight and user-friendly.
+In healthcare, where patient trust, compliance, and seamless access are all mission-critical, a modern IAM approach is no longer optional; it’s foundational.
+Healthcare IAM enables sound operations that ensure safety and security alongside quality care and optimal health outcomes.
+Protecting sensitive data while enabling secure collaboration across patients, providers, and partners requires authentication and authorization flows that are both airtight and user-friendly.

-Descope helps healthcare organizations meet these challenges head-on.
-Our drag & drop CIAM platform supports passwordless authentication, consent-based access, mobile-native flows, and federated authentication across third-party systems, so you can secure every user interaction without compromising experience or compliance.
+Our drag & drop CIAM platform for healthcare supports passwordless authentication, consent-based access, mobile-native flows, and federated authentication across third-party systems, so you can secure every user interaction without compromising experience or compliance.
+Organizations like GoodRx, Owens & Minor, and Collabrios Health use Descope to improve customer onboarding, enhance security against identity attacks, and save developer time on building and maintaining authentication plumbing.

 Get started with a Free Forever Descope account, or book a demo to see how we can support your IAM strategy.